openvinotoolkit/model_server/client/python/tensorflow-serving-api/samples/README.md

 pip3 install -r requirements.txt
 ```

-Access to Google Cloud Storage might require proper configuration of https_proxy in the docker engine or in the docker container.
 In the examples listed below, OVMS can be started using a command:
 ```bash
 wget -N https://storage.openvinotoolkit.org/repositories/open_model_zoo/2022.1/models_bin/2/resnet50-binary-0001/FP32-INT1/resnet50-binary-0001.{xml,bin} -P models/resnet50/1